MRRL Hall of Fame

 The band’s popularity led to a recording contract with Paramount Records in 1971.
 The group’s first album release, “Lost In The Ozone”, came out late that year.
 Paramount released “Hot Rod Lincoln” as a single, and it became a surprise hit in early 1972.
 The song was a cover version of a 1960 novelty hit for both Charlie Ryan and Johnny Bond, and it featured Frayne as the lead vocalist doing his best impression of fast-talking comedian Phil Harris.
 The song peaked at # 9 on Billboard’s Hot 100 in the early summer of 1972.

-The band was on the road when “Hot Rod Lincoln” took off, and their record company immediately wanted a follow-up hit single.
+They were on the road when “Hot Rod Lincoln” took off, and their record company immediately wanted a follow-up hit single.
 The band returned to the studio and re-cut “Beat Me Daddy Eight To The Bar” (a 1940 hit for Will Bradley) as the follow-up.
 A live version of the song, recorded in Ann Arbor, had been on “Lost in the Ozone”.
 The new version of “Beat Me Daddy Eight To The Bar” was only a minor hit, however, peaking at # 81 in the fall of 1972.

 The band released its second album, “Hot Licks, Cold Steel & Truckers’ Favorites” in 1972.
 The album sold well but did not contain any hit singles.
 Chris Frayne, George’s brother and a fellow artist, did the covers for both “Lost In The Ozone” and “Hot Licks, Cold Steel & Truckers’ Favorites”.